edwyn-amador/dynamic-json-messages/README.md

 // Now you can just pass the "r._GetTemplate()" function to the "replaceTemplate" argument on the "_Run" function.
 ```
 - Exclude Template: This template makes possible to programmatically exclude any node that matches a specific value.
-  (Optional "active" property supports values as: 0 / "0" / false / 1 / "1" / true)
+  (Optional "_active_" property supports values as: 0 / "0" / false / 1 / "1" / true)
 ```javascript
 const excludeTemplate = {
   onProp: "some_property",
   exclude: [{ match: "some_value" }, { match: "exclude_weekend", active: !(new Date().getDay() % 6) }, { ... }]
 };
 ```
-> You can also generate this template by using the "_TemplateGenerator" property functions as well as its shown below.
+> You can also generate this template by using the "*_TemplateGenerator*" property functions as well as its shown below.
 ```javascript
 const e = DJM._TemplateGenerator._Exclude("some_property");
 e._AddExclude("some_value");